openafsfoundation/openafs-workshop.org/_pages/about.md

 title: "About"
 ---

+The 2020 AFS Technologies Workshop has been cancelled due to the COVID-19 pandemic.
+We hope be back in 2021.

 ## About the AFS Technologies Workshop

 The AFS Technologies Workshop is a conference for users, administrators, and